Cloud Compliance Explained

 OS Licence Compliance Management that allows developers to test OS licenses earlier in the SDLC, automates license scanning for PRs, tracks dependency paths, and more.

-Real-time reporting to help teams provide evidence of vulnerability scanning & fixes to auditors and prospective customers.
+Real-time reporting to help teams provide evidence of vulnerability scanning and fixes to auditors and prospective customers.

 Free and accessible security training to help development teams take control of their security education journey.